Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Introduction

+For the bottom-up approach we use constructions that are based on good mutations of quivers with potentials, which correspond to particular kind of derived equivalences between their corresponding Jacobian algebras.
+The notion of good mutation has been introduced by the third author~\cite{Ladkani10} in relation with assessing the derived equivalence of endomorphism algebras of neighboring cluster-tilting objects in $2$-Calabi-Yau categories.
+We now explain this notion in the more restrictive setup of cluster-tilted algebras which is sufficient for the purposes of the current paper.

-Since any two quivers in a mutation class are connected by a sequence of mutations, it is natural to ask when mutation of quivers leads to derived equivalence of their corresponding cluster-tilted algebras.
-The third author~\cite{Ladkani10} has presented a procedure to determine when two cluster-tilted algebras whose quivers are related by a mutation are also related by Brenner-Butler (co-)tilting, which is a particular kind of derived equivalence.
-We call such quiver mutations \emph{good mutations}.
+Since any two quivers in a mutation class are connected by a sequence of mutations, it is natural to ask when a single mutation of quivers is accompanied by derived equivalence of their corresponding cluster-tilted algebras.
+The paper~\cite{Ladkani10} presents a procedure to determine when two cluster-tilted algebras whose quivers are related by a single mutation are also related by Brenner-Butler (co-)tilting, which is a particular kind of derived equivalence.
+We call such quiver mutation \emph{good mutation}.
+In other words, a mutation at some vertex is good if the corresponding Brenner-Butler tilting module is defined and moreover its endomorphism algebra is isomorphic to the cluster-tilted algebra of the mutated quiver.
 Obviously, the cluster-tilted algebras of quivers connected by a sequence of good mutations (i.e.\ \emph{good mutation equivalent}) are derived equivalent.
-The explicit knowledge of the relations for cluster-tilted algebras of Dynkin type implies that good mutation equivalence is decidable for these algebras.
-In particular, we can achieve a complete classification of the cluster-tilted algebras of Dynkin type $D_n$, see Theorem \ref{t:stdgood}.
+The explicit knowledge of the relations for cluster-tilted algebras of Dynkin type together with the procedure in~\cite{Ladkani10} imply that for these algebras there is an algorithm to decide if a mutation is good or not.
+By utilizing this algorithmic approach we achieve a complete good mutation equivalence classification of the cluster-tilted algebras of Dynkin type $D_n$, see Theorem~\ref{t:stdgood}, which is another main result of the present paper.

-Whereas for cluster-tilted algebras of Dynkin types $A_n$ and $E_{6,7,8}$ the notions of good mutation equivalence and derived equivalence coincide (see Theorem \ref{thm-good-typeA} below for type $A$, and \cite[Theorem 1.1]{BHL09} for type $E$) allowing for a complete derived equivalence classification, this is not the case for Dynkin type $D$ which underlines and explains why the situation in type $D$ is much more complicated.
+It turns out that in many interesting cases, including the cluster-tilted algebras of Dynkin types, a single mutation at one vertex is good if and only if the corresponding algebras are derived equivalent, see Corollary~\ref{c:goodmut}.
+Hence the initial focus on a particular kind of derived equivalence, motivated by K-theoretic considerations, is actually not restrictive.

+The top-down and the bottom-up approaches have been successfully combined to give complete derived equivalence classifications for the Jacobian algebras arising from a marked surface without punctures or a marked surface without boundary, as well as for the cluster-tilted algebras of Dynkin type $E_{6,7,8}$.
+Moreover, for these algebras the notions of derived equivalence and good mutation equivalence coincide (see for example Theorem~\ref{thm-good-typeA} below for type $A_n$ and~\cite{BHL09} for type $E_{6,7,8}$), so that any two derived equivalent algebras can be connected by a sequence of good mutations.